DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 increase these more than the MySQL daemon can open based on kernel limits.
 Consult the MySQL documentation for more information.

-### Install gettext and xgettext
+### Install gettext
-If you want to localize the site messages, install gettext and xgettext.
+If you want to localize the site messages, install gettext.

 ### Install aspell
 The code uses aspell for the spellchecker in the proofreading interface.